trlinux/trlinux/readme.md

 ```

 At this point, the codes and directory structure are the same as in the
 release tar balls.
-Follow the documentation in the trlinux/doc directory.
+Follow the documentation in the trlinux/doc directory
+to properly set up an xterm and interface to your rig.